ppy/osu-wiki/news/2019/2019-01-16-beatmap-spotlights-fall-2018.md

 [![](/wiki/shared/news/2019-01-16-beatmap-spotlights-autumn-2018/osu/poppy.jpg)](https://osu.ppy.sh/beatmapsets/838383)

-Featuring a song from the quirky Internet star Poppy's "I'm Poppy", ::Myxomatosis::{ user=2202645 } and [Mao](https://osu.ppy.sh/users/2204515) give us this wonderful set brimming with energy and personality.
+Featuring a song from the quirky Internet star Poppy's "I'm Poppy", ::Myxomatosis::{ user=2202645 } and ::Mao::{ user=2204515 } give us this wonderful set brimming with energy and personality.
 Every difficulty manages to perfectly capture the robotic nature of the song, without feeling stiff or unnatural.
 Good luck trying to play this map without a smile.
 Follow Poppy's steps and enjoy this fantastic mapset.

 [![](/wiki/shared/news/2019-01-16-beatmap-spotlights-autumn-2018/osu/utsukushii.jpg)](https://osu.ppy.sh/beatmapsets/777597)